Locations:

 What happens before duodenal switch surgery?

-If your healthcare provider believes you are a good candidate for surgery, you will enter a screening process.
-This will likely involve:
+If your healthcare provider believes you’re a good candidate for surgery, you’ll enter a screening process.
+This could involve:

-• Standard medical testing to make sure you are in good condition for surgery.
+• Standard medical testing to make sure you’re in good health

-• Psychological screening or counseling to make sure you are mentally and emotionally prepared for the big life changes ahead and the discipline that your new digestive system will require.
+• Psychological counseling to make sure you’re prepared for the big life changes that your new digestive system will bring

-• Enrolling in a seminar on bariatric surgery to make sure you understand what’s involved.
+• Enrolling in a seminar so you understand the surgery

-Once you’ve met these benchmarks and scheduled your surgery, your healthcare provider will put you on a preoperative diet for a couple of weeks.
-Losing a little weight before your procedure will make it safer.
+Once you’ve met these benchmarks and scheduled your surgery, your healthcare provider will put you on a preoperative eating plan for a couple of weeks.
+This typically consists of eating meals that are low in fat and carbohydrates and high in protein.

 How is a duodenal switch done?